Arthur Hickman

 Arthur Hickman (6 August 1910 – 1 February 1995) was a Welsh rugby union, and professional rugby league footballer who played in the 1930s.
-He played representative level rugby union (RU) for Wales, and at club level for Neath RFC, as a Wing, i.e. number 11 or 14, and club level rugby league (RL) for Swinton.
+He played representative level rugby union (RU) for Wales, and at club level for Neath RFC, as a Wing, and club level rugby league (RL) for Swinton.

 Background

 Arthur Hickman was born in Skewen, Wales.

 International honours

 Arthur Hickman won caps for Wales (RU) while at Neath RFC in 1930 against England, and in 1933 against Scotland.